-- 1 Open the Music app. - 2 Tap Library.
+1. Open the Music app.

+- 2. Tap Library.
 (Like other apps, Music remembers where you left off.
-If you don't move directly to the main Library page, tap the Back icon located in the upperleft corner of the screen until you move to that page.) - 3 Tap Songs.
-On the Songs screen, you see a list of all the songs in your library organized by artist and song title. - 4 Tap Sort. - 5 Tap Title to have the songs sorted by title or Artist to have them sorted by the artist's name.
-If you know a specific song you want to hear, choose Title, or if you are looking for music from a specific artist, choose Artist instead.

-- 6 Swipe up or down the screen to browse songs. - 7 If you selected the Title option in step 5, to find a song by its title, tap the index on the first letter of the song's or artist's name and then swipe up or down the screen to find the song you want to hear.
-If you selected Artist in step 5, the process is similar except you are looking at songs listed by artist instead of by song title. - 8 Tap the song you want to hear (see "Playing Music" later in this chapter for details).
+If you don't move directly to the main Library page, tap the Back icon [<] located in the upper-left corner of the screen until you move to that page.) - 3.
+Tap Songs.
+On the Songs screen, you see a list of all the songs in your library organized by artist and song title. - 4.
+Tap Sort. - 5.
+Tap Title to have the songs sorted by title, Artist to have them sorted by the artist's name, or Recently Added to put songs you've recently added to your library at the top of the list.
+This example shows the Title option selected. - 6.
+Swipe up or down the screen to browse songs. - 7.
+To find a song by its title, tap the index on the first letter of the song's or artist's name and then swipe up or down the screen to find the song you want to hear. - 8.
+Tap the song you want to hear (see "Playing Music" later in this chapter for details).